The Clear Edge

 Week 1-4: Remote-First Communication Protocol (Async Default)

-The distinction most founders miss:
+Here’s the distinction most founders miss:

-Week 1-2: Documented decision-making
+Week 1–2: documented decision-making.

 No more “quick Slack decisions” that disappeared into message history.